-This dynamical phase diagram can be understand from the energy diagram shown in Fig.~\ref{fig:schematic}(b), which also provides an explanation of the phase transition mechanisms.
-For a small bias voltage the chemical potential of the gating electrode $\mu_L$ lies in the energy gap of the CDW state and, as a result, is ineffective in inducing the phase transition.
-As the voltage is increased to a point that $\mu_L$ overlaps with the energy levels of the in-gap states that are localized at the left edge, the resonant coupling leads to an instability of the CDW.
+This dynamical phase diagram can be understood from the energy-level alignment shown in Fig.~\ref{fig:schematic}(b), which also provides an explanation of the phase transition mechanisms.
+At low bias, the chemical potential of the gate electrode $\mu_L$ lies within the CDW gap and is therefore ineffective in driving a phase transition.
+As the voltage increases such that $\mu_L$ overlaps with the energy levels of the in-gap states that are localized at the left edge, the resonant coupling leads to an instability of the CDW.
 As electrons are drained from the gate due to a smaller chemical potential, a metallic layer is nucleated near the left edge.
-The phase transformation then proceeds through the expansion of the metallic domain.
-This corresponds to the dynamical regime-II in Fig.~\ref{fig:velocity-eV}(b).
-As the applied voltage is further increased such that the chemical potential $\mu_L$ is lower than the valance band-edge, the gate electrode now directly couples to the energy states in the bulk, thus allowing efficient current flow through the bulk and an instant instability toward the metallic phase.
+The subsequent phase transformation proceeds through the expansion of this metallic domain, corresponding to the dynamical regime-II in Fig.~\ref{fig:velocity-eV}(b).
+At still higher voltages, when $\mu_L$ drops below the valence-band edge, the gate electrode couples directly to bulk electronic states, enabling efficient charge transport and triggering an abrupt transition to the metallic phase.